tottopyou/Football-match-AI/README.md

 **Player and Referee Detection:** Identify and classify players and referees in the frame.

-**Team Division:** Automatically divide players into their respective teams.
+**Team Division:** Automatically divides players into the appropriate teams using the color of the shirts.

 **Enhanced Ball Tracking:** Maintain ball tracking using information from previous frames when the ball is occluded.